 With the guts of the Battery Box now removed, there is not much keeping the Battery Box Cover in place anymore.

 We are going to need to super glue these two tabs on the backside of the cover to keep from falling out:

 Starting with a 1/8″ (3mm) drill bit, drive it into the pilot hole, as shown.
-I started with my pin vise drill:
+I used my my Pin Vise Hand Drill here: